 Developmentally, those with Klinefelter syndrome can have fine and gross motor difficulties, and delayed motor milestones.3 They are also more likely to be diagnosed with ASD (Autism Spectrum Disorder) or have features of autism.
 3, 5

 Approximately 50% of individuals diagnosed with Klinefelter syndrome begin speaking their first words at the expected age, i.e. roughly 12 months of age.
 It is not uncommon for others to have delays in early language6 and some children have not developed first words until 5 years of age.

 The features of early speech in Klinefelter syndrome is varied, but articulation and phonological errors are noted (particularly fronting “th” to “f”).
-For most children, their speech difficulty is mild.
+For most individuals, their speech difficulty is mild.